furagu/easy-gd/README.md

     } catch (err) {
         return console.log('Error: ' + err)
     }
-    // Output an image from buffer or any other action
+    // Output the image from buffer
 })
 ```

 <a name="resized" />
 ### gd.Image.resized(options)
 Get scaled or cropped copy of an image.
+Throws on error.

 __Arguments__
 * options – An objects representing rezied() settings: